antflix/laibel/README.md

     </br>
 </p>

-A lightweight image annotation tool designed for efficient labeling of images to create downstream AI models.lAIbel provides a cross-platform browser-based interface for drawing and managing bounding box annotations, streamlining the data preparation phase for computer vision tasks.
+A lightweight image annotation tool designed for efficient labeling of images to create downstream AI models. lAIbel provides a cross-platform browser-based interface for drawing and managing bounding box annotations, streamlining the data preparation phase for computer vision tasks.
 Labels can be exported in a variety of formats.

 **Core Features:**